 Alternatives to Traveling to Pakistan with an Expired Passport

 If renewing your passport is not feasible before your planned trip to Pakistan, consider alternative options that may allow you to travel legally.
 One possibility is applying for a temporary or emergency passport if your country offers such services.
-Temporary passports are typically issued for urgent travel needs and may have limited validity but can serve as a valid travel document in lieu of a standard passport.
+Pakistani citizens abroad who need to return urgently and do not have a valid passport may be issued an Emergency Travel Document (ETD) that is valid for travel to Pakistan only and typically requires proof of Pakistani nationality and an emergency justificationPakistan High Commission London, accessed 2025-09-23, Embassy of Pakistan Cairo, accessed 2025-09-23.

 Tips for Dealing with an Expired Passport When Traveling to Pakistan